asifulmamun/result_hisbul.com/README.md

     .............
   </div>

-  @Any one can use this template it's open source.
+  Any one can use this template it's open source.
   I've found this
   ------------------
     * @overview es6-promise - a tiny implementation of Promises/A+.